STAT545-UBC-hw-2018-19/hw01-albina23/README.md

 > "The philosophers have only interpreted the world, in various ways.
 The point, however, is to change it."
 >
 > Karl Marx, 1888

-#### Background
-I grew up in Kazan, a city in central Russia.
-In 2017, I completed Bachelor of Commerce at the Sauder School of Business, UBC.

 #### How I am usually spending my free time